-Starting from the top left of the driver window you will find the Main Menu.
-Here you can access some of the drivers Key functionality detailed below.
+Starting from the top left of the Control Panels window you will find the Main Menu.
+Here you can access some of the key functionality detailed below.

 Save Mappings to Permanent Flash Memory in Mouse:

-This option allows you to export all of your profiles to the Z itself so they can be used on devices that do not have access to the driver.
+This option allows you to export all of your profiles to the Z itself so they can be used on devices that do not have access to the Control Panel.
 Such as Linux, or even PS4/XBOX One.

 Export Mappings to a File: